nrdmn/elbrus-docs/README.md

 ### EXT (opcode2 = 1)

+This table is grouped by opcode2 and sorted by opcode.

  Opcode | ALUs | name     | ALS[23:16]| ALS[15:8] | ALS[7:0]  | ALES[7:0]  | data width | description
 --------|------|----------|-----------|-----------|-----------|------------|------------|-------------